SchaeferJ/Blockchain_Parser/README.md

 ```
 --help:             Displays a help message
 --startblock        Block height to start at.
 Defaults to 0 (Genesis)
 --endblock          Block height to stop at.
-Defaults to -1 (entire chain)
+Defaults to -1 (entire chain). **Must be specified
+                    when using parallel processing**
 --btcdir            Directory of Bitcoin Core.
 Defaults to system standard
 --outdir            Output directory.
 Defaults to working directory.
 --dbdir             Directory for RocksDB database.
 Defaults to working directory.
+--mem               Maximum allocated memory
+--cores             Maximum allocated cores (multiprocessing only)
 ```

 **9. Import CSVs to Neo4j**